COVID-19 survivor credits God, family, Indy healthcare workers for saving her life

 Hagan begs people to wear their masks and follow the health and safety guidelines.
 Thinking about her time in the ICU still brings tears to her eyes today.

 “Love on your loved ones while you can,” Hagain said.
-“If someone you’re mad at, or disagreeing with, make up!
-Because life is too short.”
+“If [there is] someone you’re mad at or disagreeing with, makeup, because life is too short.”